SBA 7(a) Loans: Your Complete Guide To Terms, Fees, & Eligibility

 Lower Down Payments

-Down payments requirements differ, but borrowers could pay as little as 10% as a down payment for SBA 7(a) loans.
+Down payment requirements differ, but borrowers could pay as little as a 10% down payment for SBA 7(a) loans.
 Smaller SBA 7(a) loans also may not require collateral, which can’t be said for many other business loans.

 Flexibility